dataDecode1/Quantum_computing/README.md

 - Explain quantum to child, teen, college student, grad, professional - https://www.youtube.com/watch?time_continue=200&v=OWJCfOvochA&feature=emb_logo

 - Normal computers / supercomputer can run out of space when solving compley problems.
 Quantum comouter can solve the storage problem.
 Quantum can be used to Simulate chemical bondings like Simulating nature / modelligng atomic bond.
 Can aslo be used for ML problems.
+Rigorous research conducted by IBM experts has demonstrated foundational elements for applications in chemistry, optimization and machine learning.
+More than 90,000 users have run more than four million experiments on IBM Q devices and 110 research papers have been written by non-IBMers based on these experiments.

 - IBM Q devices are accessed and used with Qiskit, a python-based programming framework that is open, fully modular and doesn’t require a new programming language.
 Users can accelerate quantum expertise with the IBM Q Experience, which offers tutorials and a graphical user interface for programming IBM Q devices.